Ethanol10/Ror2Ganon/README.md

 ## It is HIGHLY recommended to use Scrollable UI to easily select the skin you want

 Created by Ethanol 10.
 For any issues or bug reports, contact me on the RoR2 Modding discord, or to me directly: @Ethanol 10#6656
+Literally just cobbled this thing in 3 hours for the SOTV update, spam me if something goes wrong lol.

 <img src="https://cdn.discordapp.com/attachments/399901440023330816/918474832725823568/unknown.png">
 <br><b>Now with (a little) fancier effects...</b>